dalathegreat/Nissan-LEAF-Inverter-Upgrade/README.md

 ## FAQ
 - Q: Why doesn't this work on my 2011-2012 LEAF?
 A: The early leaf has EM61 motors.
 These aren't compatible with the EM57 inverter style.
+- Q: Resoler coding not available in Leafspy yet!
+What do?
+A: Manual resolver coding instructions here: https://openinverter.org/forum/viewtopic.php?p=31056

 ## Part numbers
 Here are the part numbers so you know what to get when ordering inverters